-If you or a family member was hurt or someone died in an accident with a tow truck, you may be entitled to recover compensation for the damages you suffered.
-The Lafayette tow truck lawyers at Laborde Earles Injury Lawyers are here to take the burden off you at this difficult time.
-We will navigate the legal system, investigate the accident, interview witnesses, file appropriate papers in court, negotiate with insurance companies and their lawyers, and argue your case in court if a trial is necessary.
+Our Lafayette, LA, tow truck lawyers are here to remove your burden at this difficult time.
+We’ll navigate the legal system, investigate the accident, interview witnesses, file the appropriate papers in court, negotiate with insurance companies and their lawyers, and argue your case in court if a trial is necessary.
 Reach out to a Lafayette truck accident lawyer to discuss your situation.

-Damages Our Lafayette Tow Truck Lawyers Can Recover
+Damages Our Lafayette Tow Truck Lawyers Can Help You Recover

-The complicated systems that enable tow trucks to pull other vehicles make tow trucks harder to control, steer, and stop.
-If you are in a smaller vehicle involved in a crash with a tow truck, you and your passengers are likely to suffer major injuries and property damage.
+The complex systems that enable tow trucks to pull other vehicles make tow trucks harder to control, steer, and stop.
+If you’re in a smaller vehicle that gets into a tow truck crash, you and your passengers will likely suffer major injuries and property damage.

-- Medical and rehabilitative expenses, current and projected for the future
+- Medical care and rehabilitative expenses, current and projected for the future

 - Property damage and vehicle repair or replacement costs